its-puneet/Geeky-Coders/README.md

 # Geeky-Coders

-First time contributors of Hacktoberfest 2022.
+All About Programming Contributors of Hacktoberfest 2022.
 This is a simple repo that helps new Open Source developers to start with contributions.

 ![image](https://user-images.githubusercontent.com/1830380/193360152-0902f5c1-2565-45ae-9975-aa44a0c2c933.png)